The History and Glory of the Spelling Bee

 Mignon Fogarty talked with Paige Kimble, executive director of the Scripps National Spelling Bee, to learn the history of the bee, why people are so drawn to spelling bees, why it’s hard to make sure the words are of equal difficulty, and what glory awaits the winner.

-Listen using the player in the upper right corner of the page or subscribe to the podcast:
+Listen using the audio player on this page or subscribe to the podcast: